Home » Tips to Avoid Sending Spammy Email

 • Refrain from using any formatting just for the sake of doing so.
 For example, formatting text into fancy fonts, colors, or bolding can trigger spam filters combined with other red flags.

-• When using any spam software or filtering system, before you purge your Trash, it doesn’t hurt to take a quick peek to see if any email from folks you know or recognize were identified as spammy.
+• When using any spam software or filtering system, before you purge your Trash, it doesn’t hurt to take a quick peek to see if any emails from folks you know or recognize were identified as spammy.
 Then, when that happens, add them to your approved senders or whitelist to prevent future problems.

 Spam, Junk, Trash